vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ## Next steps and future plans

 Several challenges remain to make Waku a robust and suitable base communication protocol.
-Here we outline a few challenges that we aim to address:
+Here we outline a few challenges that we are addressing and will continue to work on:

 - scalability of the network
 - incentived infrastructure and spam-resistance